 Turkey to Skyros via Agathonisi and Samos

-As the days passed by and the forecasts firmed out it looked like we really were going to get a couple of days of light, southerly winds.
+As the days passed by and the forecasts firmed out it looked like we really were going to get a couple of days of light, southerly winds to allow us to sail north through the Aegean.
 Operation Aegean North West Passage was on!

 Step 1: Check out of Turkey